 White Chocolate Christmas Cake.
 Sounds a little naughty right?
 But don't let this sweet-tinged title fool you - this cake is one round (or square if that's how you roll) specimen of plant-based, whole foods, health-loving goodness.
 I wanted to make some sort of Christmas cake for another festive do we've got this weekend.
 However this year (as always) I thought I'd do something a bit different, so decided to create a raw version of my regular baked recipe.
-The result is incredibly simple to make, and only requires a food processor and cake tin, with no bake time at all.
+The result is incredibly simple to make, and only requires a good food processor or blender (such as a Vitamix) and cake tin, with no bake time at all.
 The mixture firms up perfectly in the fridge and the white chocolate icing is to die for - in fact you'd never even know it's 'raw'.
 After numerous devoured slices my partner and I have agreed this beauty is even more delicious than a regular cooked version.

 This simple recipe combines many of the ingredients you'd expect to see in a traditional christmas cake, such as raisins, sultanas, dates, currants, almonds, orange juice and rind, lemon rind, vanilla, cinnamon, ginger and nutmeg.
 But I've swapped the white flour for a raw nut and coconut blend, the cow's butter for a dash of coconut oil (although not much is needed to hold this together), and omitted the eggs, glacé cherries, crystallised ginger and sugar completely.